fraibacas/prefect-orion/README.md

-# Prefect 2.0 docker compose deployment (Mac and Linux)
+# Prefect 2.0 docker compose deployment

 Scripts to deploy Prefect 2.0 locally configured with Postgres, a docker agent, and Minio for flow storage